adrianreal/PopSpot-A-Demand-Prediction-System-for-Vehicles-on-demand/README.md

 Saving File
 ```
 The above step engineers new features for both the training and testing datasets.
-For each record in "training.csv", feature_engineering.py uses data of up to two weeks before the correpsonding time instance of this record to generate new features.
+For each record in "training.csv", feature_engineering.py uses data of up to two weeks before its correpsonding time instance to generate new features.
 The similar is done for "testing.csv", with an exception.
-Specifically, the amount of records in the test dataset available for feature generation is two-weeks long and up to time period T, and the records for T+1 to T+5 are used for prediction.
+Specifically, the amount of records in the test dataset available for feature generation is two-weeks long and up to time period T, and the records for T+1 to T+5 are considered for prediction.
 After performing this step, you will see two new files generated in "/data" folder.
 They are "engineered_train.csv" and "engineered_test.csv" respectively.

 ### Model Training
 A machine learning model can now be trained with the following command.